January 25, 2020

 Admission to this major is competitive based upon the number of available spaces.
-Students not admitted to Bio-Medical Science (BIOM) will be automatically considered for the Biological Science major.
+Students not admitted to Bio-Medical Sciences (BIOM) will be automatically considered for the Biological Science major.
 Students who are accepted into the BIOM major directly from high school will be re-evaluated after their first year (upon completion of Semester 2).
 To be guaranteed continuation in the major, students must have attained a cumulative average of 75% and have completed 2.5 credits each semester, including the required core courses for the BIOM major.
 Otherwise, they will be transferred to the Biological Science major.

-Address society’s rapidly changing approach to health care and focus on the prevention of disease and the maintenance of good health, on the study of nutrition, physiology, anatomy, genetics and epidemiology.
+Address society’s rapidly changing approach to health care and focus on the prevention of disease and the maintenance of good health, in the study of nutrition, physiology, anatomy, genetics, and epidemiology.
 As a Bio-Medical Science student, you will be prepared for a career in the health-care sector where you can play a role in building a healthier society.
 Under direct faculty supervision, you will have the opportunity to plan, conduct and analyze your own research project.
 Throughout this process, you will develop fundamental research skills applicable to a variety of careers.
 Bio-Medical Science will provide you with the foundation necessary to pursue graduate or professional studies including medicine, dentistry, chiropractic, or veterinary medicine.

 These courses are intended as guidelines.
 Speak to your guidance counselor to see what courses are offered at your school.

 - 2 of Grade 12 Biology or Grade 12 Chemistry or Grade12 Physics